 - Remove wing tips from the main drummettes, and separate the flats.

 - In the liner pot of the Instant Pot, combine the chicken wings and sauce.

 - Mix the wings and sauce well together.

-- If you want to, you can make up to the steps above a day ahead and marinate the wings in the sauce and refrigerate overnight.
+- If you want to, you can make up to step 4 a day ahead and marinate the wings in the sauce and refrigerate overnight.

 - When ready to make the wings, turn on the Instant Pot.

 - Put the liner pot with the chicken wings in the pot, close the lid and turn the vent valve to "Closed" position.

 - Press the "---" until the timer goes down to 10 minutes.